 Previously, staff recommended the Commission support this bill if the audit provisions were amended in a way that did not conflict with audit language in AB 800 because the bill's other provisions further the purposes of the Act by requiring that candidates make disclosure statements on their own advertisements and increasing disclosure on slate mailers by informing voters when a third party has paid for a candidate or ballot measure to appear on a slate mailer.
 Staff recommended the Commission support this bill if amended, and the bill has been amended to reflect staff's concerns.
-The Commission adopted staff's recommendation at its June 2013 meeting.
+The Commission adopted staff's recommendation at its June 2013 meeting and voted to support the bill.

 Status: Assembly Inactive File.
-Staff Recommended Position: Support.
+Commission Position: Support.
 Fiscal Impact: Minor and absorbable.